 Derry Girls star Siobhan McSweeney says she has been left with an “aftermath of anxiety” after a devastating fire at her home.

-The actress, who plays no-nonsense nun Sister Michael, has been living out of a suitcase since the blaze four months ago.
+The actress, who plays no-nonsense nun Sister Michael on the hit sitcom, has been living out of a suitcase since the blaze four months ago.

 She wants people to ditch cube-shaped block adaptors after inspectors said it caused the fire, which began next to her bed.

-McSweeney, who lost many of her possessions and is now living at a friend's house, said she had been left "with an anxiety that something can go wrong".
+McSweeney, who is now living at a friend’s house and lost many of her possessions in the blaze, said she had been left “with an anxiety that something can go wrong.

 “Thankfully I have the best friends in the world who put up with my little neurosis.”

-McSweeney was alerted to the November blaze when she got a call from her neighbour saying her flat in London was on fire.
+McSweeney was alerted to the blaze, in November, when she got a call from her neighbour saying her flat, in London, was on fire.

-"If people get rid of them that will be a bonus to a dreadful thing that's happened," she said.
+“If people get rid of them that will be a bonus to a dreadful thing that has happened,” McSweeney said.

 McSweeney is preparing to return to her role as Sister Michael in a third series of Channel 4 show Derry Girls later this year.